-Tina Knowles-Lawson Is Taking Social Media Break After An Accidental ‘Like’
+Tina Knowles-Lawson Is Taking Social Media Break After an Accidental ‘Like’

-Tina Knowles-Lawson, the great matriarch of the Knowles family who brought into the world Beyoncé and Solange, is, among her many talents, an Instagram pro whom we can count on to post random shopping trips, tidbits of info on her daughters and corny jokes on the occasional Friday.
-Unfortunately for us, however, Tina is taking a break from social media after she says she accidentally ‘liked’ a comment by a user who was talking smack about Jennifer Hudson in a clip from the 2006 musical Dreamgirls.
+Tina Knowles-Lawson, the great matriarch of the Knowles family who brought Beyoncé and Solange into the world, is, among her many talents, an Instagram pro whom we can count on to post pictures of random shopping trips, tidbits of info on her daughters, and corny jokes on the occasional Friday.
+Unfortunately for us, however, Tina is taking a break from social media after she says she accidentally “liked” a comment by a user who was talking smack about Jennifer Hudson in a clip from the 2006 musical Dreamgirls.
 Trust, this did not go unnoticed.

-As news of the ‘like’ and apparent diss spread, the speculation, though, became too much for Tina.
-The following morning she posted a video of her joking around with a friend while watching a sunset (a true Tina post if ever!) but in her caption, she made sure to include quite the lengthy explanation of how her unfortunate ‘like’ came to be.
-She writes that she has only the utmost respect for Jennifer Hudson and that she has, “been in admiration of her talent and beauty and kindness I would never ever say anything negative about her or agree with anything negative !”
+As news of the like and apparent diss spread, the speculation, though, became too much for Tina.
+The following morning, she posted a video of her joking around with a friend while watching a sunset (a true Tina post if there ever were one!), but in the caption, she made sure to include quite a lengthy explanation of how her unfortunate like came to be.
+She writes that she has only the utmost respect for Jennifer Hudson and that she has “been in admiration of her talent and beauty and kindness I would never ever say anything negative about her or agree with anything negative!”
 In fact, she writes, she was merely looking at videos of Beyoncé and saw one of her with Jennifer Hudson and somehow may have accidentally touched a button.

 As a result of all the negativity, however, Tina will be taking some time off.
 Which leaves us with the question: Where will we get corny Friday jokes from?
 Tina — we miss you already.